The Enoree 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Enoree 100 is a 100-mile trail race that follows the Enoree Passage of the Palmetto Trail.
-The course launches from near Newberry, South Carolina, runs north through Sumter National Forest to the historic Cross Keys House area in Union County, and then returns south to Newberry to complete the loop.
+The Enoree 100 is a 100 Mile trail race organized by G.O.A.T.
+Trail Running near Newberry, South Carolina.
+The course follows the Enoree Passage of the Palmetto Trail, runs north through the Sumter National Forest to the Cross Keys House area in Union County, and then returns south to Newberry to complete the full loop.
+Aid stations are placed roughly every 6 to 8 miles.

-February weather in South Carolina is variable and can include cold, warm, or wet conditions in a single day.
-Required items listed by the organizers include a downloaded course map, a fully charged cell phone, a hydration vessel for the cup-less event, and a headlamp with extra batteries.
+Required items noted for the event include a course map on a phone or GPS device, a fully charged cell phone, a personal hydration vessel because this is a cup less event, and a headlamp with extra batteries.
+Cutoff times are listed in the runner guide and will be enforced.
 Visit the organization's website for the most recent information.